Anyone can learn how to save money and reduce monthly expenses.

 # 2 – Don’t Give More Money to Banks Than Required

 A study by the National Bureau of Economic Research titled, “Borrowers Forgo Billions through Failure to Refinance Mortgages” showed that approximately 20 percent of households with mortgages could have refinanced profitably but did not do so.
-As your mortgage is one of your largest expenses, you definitely want to make sure you’re not one of that 20%.
+As your mortgage is one of your most substantial expenses, you want to make sure you’re not one of that 20%.

 One company that makes this easy is LendingTree.
 With LendingTree, you can compare up to 5 different offers from top lenders in minutes.